travetto/travetto/module/schema/README.md

    *  [@LongText](https://github.com/travetto/travetto/tree/main/module/schema/src/decorator/field.ts#L91) same as text, but expects longer form content
    *  [@Readonly](https://github.com/travetto/travetto/tree/main/module/schema/src/decorator/field.ts#L58) defines a that field should not be bindable external to the class
    *  [@Writeonly](https://github.com/travetto/travetto/tree/main/module/schema/src/decorator/field.ts#L52) defines a that field should not be exported in serialization, but that it can be bound to
+   *  [@Secret](https://github.com/travetto/travetto/tree/main/module/schema/src/decorator/field.ts#L64) marks a field as being sensitive.
+This is used by certain logging activities to ensure sensitive information is not logged out.
+   *  [@Specifier](https://github.com/travetto/travetto/tree/main/module/schema/src/decorator/field.ts#L206) attributes additional specifiers to a field, allowing for more specification beyond just the field's type.
 Additionally, schemas can be nested to form more complex data structures that are able to bound and validated.

 Just like the class, all fields can be defined with